Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Discussion

 \section{Discussion}

-In this paper, we asked the question whether online fine-tuning of a pretrained policy can be done by using RTRRL – a biologically plausible forward-only reinforcement learning algorithm.
-To this end, we created a static dataset of human control inputs, and employed behavioral cloning to pretrain a combined convolutional and recurrent policy that predicts actions from pixels.
-We then fine-tune the policy online using RTRRL – updating parameters after each step – to improve the policy on the fly.
+In this paper, we asked whether online fine-tuning of a pretrained policy can be achieved using RTRRL – a biologically plausible forward-only reinforcement learning algorithm.
+To this end, we created or used a static dataset of human control inputs and employed behavioral cloning to pretrain a combined convolutional-recurrent policy that predicts actions from pixel inputs.
+We then fine-tuned the policy online using RTRRL – updating parameters after each step – to improve the policy on the fly.
 Our experimental results show substantial improvements in the simulated \texttt{CarRacing} environment that carry over to our real-world \texttt{LineTracking} example.